btcbrdev/dominandobitcoin-livro/Capítulo-1.-Introdução.md

 ###Uma Solução para um Problema de Computação Distribuída
 O invento de Satoshi Nakamoto é também uma solução prática para um problema que até então não estava resolvido em computação distribuída, conhecido como o "Problema dos Generais Bizantinos".
 Em resumo, o problema consiste em tentar tomar uma decisão através do intercâmbio de informações sobre uma rede pouco confiável e potencialmente comprometido.
 A solução de Satoshi Nakamoto, que utiliza o conceito de prova de trabalho para alcançar o consenso sem uma autoridade central confiável, representa um enorme avanço na ciência de computação distribuída e possui amplas aplicações além de moedas.
 Pode ser usado para alcançar consenso em redes descentralizadas para provar a honestidade de eleições, loterias, registros de bens, cartórios digitais e mais.

+#Usos do Bitcoin, Seus Usuários e Suas Estórias

+Bitcoin é uma tecnologia, mas ela expressa dinheiro que é fundamentalmente uma linguagem para a troca de valor entre pessoas.
+Vamos dar uma olhada nas pessoas que estão usando bitcoin
+Bitcoin is a technology, but it expresses money that is fundamentally a language for exchanging value between people.
+Let’s look at the people who are using bitcoin and some of the most common uses of the currency and protocol through their stories.
+We will reuse these stories throughout the book to illustrate the real-life uses of digital money and how they are made possible by the various technologies that are part of bitcoin.

+North American low-value retail
+Alice lives in Northern California’s Bay Area.
+She has heard about bitcoin from her techie friends and wants to start using it.
+We will follow her story as she learns about bitcoin, acquires some, and then spends some of her bitcoin to buy a cup of coffee at Bob’s Cafe in Palo Alto.
+This story will introduce us to the software, the exchanges, and basic transactions from the perspective of a retail consumer.

+North American high-value retail
+Carol is an art gallery owner in San Francisco.
+She sells expensive paintings for bitcoin.
+This story will introduce the risks of a "51%" consensus attack for retailers of high-value items.

+Offshore contract services
+Bob, the cafe owner in Palo Alto, is building a new website.
+He has contracted with an Indian web developer, Gopesh, who lives in Bangalore, India.
+Gopesh has agreed to be paid in bitcoin.
+This story will examine the use of bitcoin for outsourcing, contract services, and international wire transfers.

+Charitable donations
+Eugenia is the director of a children’s charity in the Philippines.
+Recently she has discovered bitcoin and wants to use it to reach a whole new group of foreign and domestic donors to fundraise for her charity.
+She’s also investigating ways to use bitcoin to distribute funds quickly to areas of need.
+This story will show the use of bitcoin for global fundraising across currencies and borders and the use of an open ledger for transparency in charitable organizations.

+Import/export
+Mohammed is an electronics importer in Dubai.
+He’s trying to use bitcoin to buy electronics from the US and China for import into the UAE to accelerate the process of payments for imports.
+This story will show how bitcoin can be used for large business-to-business international payments tied to physical goods.

+Mining for bitcoin
+Jing is a computer engineering student in Shanghai.
+He has built a "mining" rig to mine for bitcoins, using his engineering skills to supplement his income.
+This story will examine the "industrial" base of bitcoin: the specialized equipment used to secure the bitcoin network and issue new currency.

+Each of these stories is based on real people and real industries that are currently using bitcoin to create new markets, new industries, and innovative solutions to global economic issues.

 ![](https://github.com/aantonop/bitcoinbook/blob/develop/images/msbt_0101.png)